Koongrizzly/FrameVision/README.md

 - Bug reporting and maintenance tools.
   - User can send email directly from the app with bug report (needs email software installed to send an email)
-  - multiple logging options with 'dump to cmd' button
+  - multiple logging options with 'dump to cmd & \log\' button
 - cleanup (clear cache, temp folder etc)
 - Temperature unit toggle °C / °F.
-- System Monitor with checks for models etc comes with second little colorized hud (anything above above 90% changes colors, gpu above 60celcius vhanges colors) mini hud shows up everywhere. (can be on/off)
+- System Monitor with checks for models etc comes with second little colorized hud (anything above above 90% changes colors, gpu above 60celcius changes colors) mini hud shows up everywhere. (can be on/off)
-- Advanced File Menu with converter + save video as mp3, screenshot, open multi format, last 10, favorites,....
+- Advanced File Menu with converter + save video as mp3, screenshot, open multi format, last 10, favorites,...
 - Info menu with Html Features list & extensive Q&A + knowledge base
 ---

 ### 📋 Queue
   - Reorder jobs
   - ETA tracking / time done / time added /time finished
-  - open finished jobs
+  - open/delete finished jobs, open folder of finished job
+  - auto play last result toggle
-  - remove jobs from queue,
+  - remove jobs from queue
-  - remove non working jobs,
+  - remove non working jobs
-  - move running job to failed
+  - move running jobs to failed
-  - move running job back to pensing
+  - move running job back to pending
   - live 'led' shows status of the queue

 ## 🗺 Roadmap
 Planned features for future updates:
 - **Built-in Compare Panel (A/B):**, not the html version that i use now.
 Side-by-side, swipe, zoom/pan, and much more.
 - Global & per tab save settings after (re)start.
 - **Installer upgrades:** Unified progress bars and resume support. app might get it's own windows installer one day
-- **Better integration with queue for the upscalers:** At the moment it is not using the queue until i have more time for this
+- **Better integration with queue for the TXT2IMG models:**
+  At the moment it is not using the queue until i have more time for this
 - zip with over **100 intros**
-- low weight **txt 2 img** model
 - Global action buttons (a button action changes depending on the tab you are
 - Multi job where user can select more then one tool and do them all at once (for example upscale->rife->add sound...)
 - polishing and bugfixing for the rest of my life i think
-- a low weight txt/img to video would be nice but let's get the rest working 100% first
+- a low weight txt/img to video would be nice but let's get the rest working 100% first (many failed attempts so far)
 - **Easter eggs** for extra fun surprises!
 Don't forget to click the intro 4x before it ends ;-)

 ---